yairtes/The-8-Week-SQL-Challenge/Case Study #3 - Foodie-Fi/B. Data Analysis Questions.md

 	CTE_Groups AS
 	(
 	SELECT *,
-		   days_to_annual/30 groups -- Dividing the dyas by 30 in order to get a column in order to concat the strings in the next CTE
+		   days_to_annual/30 groups -- Dividing the dyas by 30 in order to get a column that can be concatenated the strings in the next CTE
 	FROM CTE_date_difference
 	)
 	SELECT